Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Patch to catch an exception while loading the 17th part and the following
 	- the size of the layer window is bigger than necessary at the launch time, or when you move the horizontal splitter
-	- No cursor when editing the name of a Text or Brick layer
-	+++ drag and drop of file is not working (and confusing with the drag and drop of parts) ++ wrong icon for the drag and drop of a part into a text layer ++ The text edit window is not displayed correctly
+	- No cursor when editing the name of a Text or Brick layer ++ wrong icon for the drag and drop of a part into a text layer ++ The text edit window is not displayed correctly
 	+++ Cannot move or edit text by double-clicking it